 Cruises in Thailand slot easily into a more extensive tour of the country.
 You can cruise along the River Kwai to discover the harrowing reminders of World War II, sail around the idyllic islands of the Andaman coast as an alternative to a traditional beach stay, or spend a few days on the calm waters of the Chao Phraya River north of Bangkok.

-The boat journey in Thailand I enjoyed the most took me from Bangkok to Ayuthaya aboard the Mekhala, a converted rice barge.
+The boat journey in Thailand I enjoyed the most took me from Bangkok to Ayutthaya aboard the Mekhala, a converted rice barge.
 This isn’t the most luxurious vessel that travels on the Chao Phraya River, connecting Thailand’s modern and erstwhile capitals, but spending the evening moored alongside the Wat Kai Tia Temple, which is vividly decorated in glass, as the sun set was a particular highlight.
-Couple this with the opportunity to see a traditional way of life along the river, away from Bangkok’s bustling streets, and it makes for a rewarding - and relaxing - addition to your travels in Thailand.
+Couple this with the opportunity to see a traditional way of life along the river, away from Bangkok’s bustling streets, and it makes for a rewarding — and relaxing — addition to your travels in Thailand.

 Cruising in Indochina

 By Audley Indochina specialist Mark

 The Mekong River carves its way through five of Southeast Asia’s most prominent nations: Myanmar, Thailand, Vietnam, Cambodia and Laos.
 The river is the lifeblood for many who have built their lives on the rich soil of its banks, and it acts as a major trading route, food source and means of transport.

-One of the more popular cruising options along the Mekong carries you between Saigon in Vietnam and Siem Reap in Cambodia.
+One of the more popular cruising options along the Mekong carries you between Ho Chi Minh City in Vietnam and Siem Reap in Cambodia.
 Along the way you’ll visit sites such as the temples of Angkor and, at certain times of year when the water levels are high enough, Tonle Sap, the region’s largest freshwater lake.

 However, the cruise in Indochina that really stood out for me takes you from the Thai border to Luang Prabang in northern Laos.
 Cruising through a remote region over two days, your boat stops to visit small riverside villages and hill tribes that you’d never reach by land.